jermaine-d-alchemist/BashCommands/readme.md

 read weight

-# let and expr don't work well with division so bc(basic calculator)
+# let and expr doesn't work well with division so bc(basic calculator)
 # is the best command to use
 kg=$(bc <<< "$weight/2.2046" )